Remote Area Firefighting Team

 RAFTs are skilled in dry firefighting techniques such as creating firebreaks by cutting mineral earth trails or undertaking backburning work.

 The winch training is just one aspect of the RAFT program which also includes a medical examination and fitness test to ensure crews can cope with this strenuous form of firefighting.

-The ‘arduous pack test’ involves walking 4.83 km carrying 20 kg in 45 minutes or less.
+The ‘arduous pack test’ involves walking 4.83 km carrying 20.4 kg in 45 minutes or less to be eligible participate in training, or 43 minutes to be considered operationally deployable [2].

 Because RAFT operate a long way from vehicle support, RAFT personnel rely on each other, so teams are made up of people with a good mix of training, good navigational skills, and the ability to carry heavy equipment over long distances.

 The team must be self-supporting, carrying food, drinking water and basic camping equipment.

 Decisions to deploy RAFT are only made after thorough risk assessment with detailed analysis of current and predicted fire behaviour.
 The safety of crew members is paramount.